Do you have a favourite tomato variety?

 Or perhaps your favourite variety is difficult to find and you would like to save seeds from your harvest, to plant again in future years?

 In the first post of my Seed Saving Series, I discussed the reason for saving your own seeds and walked you through the steps to follow for saving pepper seeds.
-In the second post of my Seed Saving Series, I will be discussing the steps you would follow in saving tomato seeds.
+In this second post of the Seed Saving Series, I will discus the steps to follow in saving tomato seeds.
 I will also compare the differences between heirloom and open-pollinated seeds versus hybrid varieties and discuss why it’s best to save seeds from the two former types.

 I’ve been growing tomatoes every year since I began vegetable gardening and there are many varieties that are at the top of my favourites list.
-One variety that impressed me this year is ‘Gardener’s Delight‘.
-Several allotment gardeners that I follow from the UK, choose this variety for their allotment gardens.
-So, I decided to give it a try.
+One variety that impressed me is ‘Gardener’s Delight‘.
+Several allotment gardeners that I follow from the UK, choose this variety for their allotment gardens, so I decided to give it a try.

 ‘Gardener’s Delight’ is an open-pollinated variety, that matures earlier in the season.
 Fruit are typically one-inch in diameter, bright red and resistant to cracking.
 The flavour is a mild, classic tomato flavour, with little sweetness.
 It is excellent eaten raw, in a salad, sautéed or cooked into a sauce.
 I have been quite impressed with this variety and will definitely plant it every year.